Organismes sans but lucratif à Saskatoon

 Découvrez les organismes sans but lucratif locaux qui font une différence dans notre communauté.

-The Shoebox Project for Women is a registered charity that collects and distributes gift-filled Shoeboxes to local women impacted by homelessness across Canada, the United States, and the United Kingdom.
-We aim to foster safe, supportive and inclusive communities by facilitating compassionate gestures of kindness between our supporters and local women experiencing homelessness.
 For women who have been displaced from their homes and estranged from their families, special occasions can be particularly challenging.
 Often, women report feeling disconnected from society, invisible and alone.
 A Shoebox gift is a powerful reminder for a woman that she has not been forgotten and that she remains a valued and respected member of her community.
-For those giving gifts, The Shoebox Project is a tangible and creative opportunity to give back directly to someone in your very own community.
-It’s a small, simple gesture of kindness that has an immediate, positive impact on the woman who receives it.

 The Terry Fox Foundation is a charitable organization that is dedicated to funding cancer research in honor of Terry Fox, who embarked on the Marathon of Hope in 1980 to raise awareness and funds for cancer research.
 The foundation organizes the annual Terry Fox Run, a global event that has raised millions for innovative cancer research.
 Committed to Terry’s vision of a world without cancer, the foundation continues to inspire millions to support its mission through community-driven fundraising efforts.